 17.16 Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries.

-As a rule, the Danone Ecosystem Fund works to build partnerships between business, NGOs and local communities that pool financial resources and expertise to develop hybrid solutions to concrete problems.
+As a rule, Danone Ecosystem works to build partnerships between business, NGOs and local communities that pool financial resources and expertise to develop hybrid solutions to concrete problems.